ICAMS/Kanapy/docs/readme.rst

 .. image:: https://img.shields.io/badge/License-GNU%20AGPLv3-blue
    :target: https://www.gnu.org/licenses/agpl-3.0.html

-Kanapy is a python package for generating complex three-dimensional (3D) synthetic polycrystalline microstructures that are built based on statistical information about grain geometry, given as grain size distribution and aspect ratio of grains, and crystallographic texture, given in form of orientation distribution functions (ODF) and misorientation distribution functions (MDF).
-Kanapy offers tools to analyze the geometry and texture of microstructures given by EBSD maps to generate 3D synthetic microstructures mimicking real ones in a statistical sense.
+Kanapy is a python package for generating complex three-dimensional (3D) synthetic polycrystalline microstructures.
+The microstructures are built based on statistical information about grain geometry, given as grain size distribution and aspect ratio of grains, and crystallographic texture, in form of orientation distribution functions (ODF) and misorientation distribution functions (MDF).
+Kanapy offers tools to analyze EBSD maps with respect to the geometry and texture of microstructures.
+Based on this experimental data, it generates 3D synthetic microstructures mimicking real ones in a statistical sense.
 The implementation is done in `Python <http://www.python.org>`__.